ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-03-structured-query-language.md

 The entity-relationship diagram looks like a snowflake in snowflake schema and it offers more storage efficiency due to its tighter adherence to less data redundancy or duplication, but slower query performance.
 A snowflake schema is an extension of a star schema, where dimension tables are broken down to sub-dimensions.

 <img width="401" height="209" alt="sf" src="https://github.com/user-attachments/assets/2c1d5281-b577-4572-b4f7-0d8e99e74dac" />

 -----

+Apache Hive is an example of data warehouse which has been around since 2010.
+BigQuery by Google is another example releasing around the same time around, Redshift by Amazon arrived a couple of years later to handly big data although Amazon RDS existed since 2009.

+One can migrate data warehouses to Google BigQuery (GBQ).
+[Here's](https://docs.cloud.google.com/bigquery/docs/migration/migration-overview) how?!
+There are similarities and differences in SQL syntax between GBQ and data warehouses like [Amazon Redshift](https://docs.cloud.google.com/bigquery/docs/migration/redshift-sql), [Snowflake](https://docs.cloud.google.com/bigquery/docs/migration/snowflake-sql), [Hive](https://docs.cloud.google.com/bigquery/docs/migration/hive-sql)etc.